booz-allen-epa-agile-rfi/epa-rfi/documentation/Human-Centered-Design.md

 **insert 4 personas**

 ## User Stories
 As a group, we determined the top tasks a user would do and defined them in a manner consistent with how each of our 4 unique personas would have stated them.

-**INSERT LINK TO USER STORIES**
+We listed each of them, making sure to describe how we came about creating each of them in the [User Stories Documentation] (https://github.com/booz-allen-epa-agile-rfi/epa-rfi/blob/master/documentation/User-Stories.md) page

 ## Journey Mapping/Task Analysis
 We drafted journey maps for each persona for the TREEVIEW experience to help shape our flows.
 Each of the following artifacts represent how our 4 indiviudal users would experience a loop on the site.